-The City's 2023-2024 budget was significantly impacted from higher NYS Retirement System contribution rates for the cost of employees' retirement benefits.
-The budgeted contribution rate to the Employees' Retirement System will range from 10.00% to 18.83% of salaries, up from a range of 8.28% to 16.05% in the previous year.
-The budgeted contribution rate for the Police and Fire Retirement System also increased, although not as significant as ERS rates, and ranged from 21.73% to 31.03% of salaries, compared to last year's range of 20.20% to 29.00% of salaries.
+The City's 2024-2025 budget was significantly impacted from higher NYS Retirement System contribution rates for the cost of employees' retirement benefits.
+The budgeted contribution rate to the Employees' Retirement System will range from 11.62% to 22.00% of salaries, up from a range of 10.08% to 18.83% in the previous year.
+The budgeted contribution rate for the Police and Fire Retirement System also increased and ranged from 25.30% to 35.80% of salaries, compared to last year's range of 21.73% to 31.03% of salaries.
 The NYS Retirement System does utilize smoothing techniques to avoid sharp increases or decreases due to large market fluctuations.